GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Back-End/README.en.md

 ## 📌 About the project

-### This system was developed so that events at Fatec Itu - Dom Amaury College can be streamed.
-Castanho could have a more practical registration method, making it easier for students, outsiders, and event organizers.
-Clearly, this system is also used by event organizers for management, monitoring, etc.
+### This system was developed to make registration for events at Faculdade Fatec Itu - Dom Amaury Castanho more practical, streamlining the process for both students and external participants.
+It is also used by coordinators and organizers for event management, enabling participant tracking, automated issuance of valid certificates, and other features that streamline administration.

-### 👥 This system is being created by: Guilherme Francisco Pereira as a final project development / Real system
+### 👥 The system is being developed by Guilherme Francisco Pereira as part of his Final Project (TCC), with real-world application and practical use.

-### ✨ Interesting fact!!
-This is the only student-developed system that is implemented and used by the college, both by students and professors, coordinators, and more!
+### ✨ Interesting fact: this is one of the systems developed exclusively by students that is already implemented and used by the college, benefiting students, professors, coordinators, and others involved!

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=40E0D0&height=120&section=footer"/>